- Campus Life

 While all of the above has been designed to manage the flow of mass emailings, it is important to note that sending a message to members of a club or a group of friends does not constitute a mass e-mailing.
 Nor does sending messages to certain, specific system lists such as the ones you see below.
 Please note, that only faculty/staff members can post directly to these lists:

 PLEASE NOTE: None of the above-mentioned lists accepts attachments, nor are they particularly friendly towards HTML emails.
 Plain text is certainly the least common denominator, but it works on every system.
-If you have a formatted document that must be shared with a group or the campus, we ask that you consider using a web page or using Angel depending on the audience.
+If you have a formatted document that must be shared with a group or the campus, we ask that you consider using a web page or using Moodle depending on the audience.
 Then, simply use of these lists to advertise its link.

 While the ability to send mass e-mailings is confined to just authorized users, those users are obligated to restrict such use to mailings that fit the following criteria: